I’m hoping it will work on my Forerunner…

 - Garmin 3:18:57 moving time / 161.3 TSS

 - TR 3:19:05 moving time / 159 TSS

 - only looked at TSS a couple times mid ride, appeared normal

 - Garmin 1:51:32 moving time / 145.7 TSS

 - TR 1:51:34 moving time / 143 TSS

 Garmin Edge 520 and Stages power meters (first with L-only gen2, and now LR gen3)

 Love this concept for sure - I’ve generally been making cue cards to ride outside, however today I have Mallory +1 which is pretty confusing for outside.
 The swap for outside is Eldorado Peak which is below.
-My question for @chad @Nate and team is, if Mallory is over under why not swap with a more simplified over under instead of 3’ V02’s?
+My question for @chad @Nate_Pearson and team is, if Mallory is over under why not swap with a more simplified over under instead of 3’ V02’s?
 Love TR all around just trying to understand better!
 Stu

 3 sets of the following